 Quick start

-2. Choose the unit you want to convert to.
+- Choose the unit you want as the answer.

-3. Enter grams per cup when converting between volume and weight.
+- Enter grams per cup only when converting between volume and weight.

 Best uses

-The Cooking Measurement Converter handles common recipe units.
-It uses fixed factors when both units measure volume or both measure weight, and it uses ingredient density when crossing between volume and weight.
+The Cooking Measurement Converter handles common recipe units for cooking and baking.
+It uses fixed factors when both units measure volume or both units measure weight, and it uses ingredient density when a conversion crosses between volume and weight.

 How to read the answer

-• Density used matters only when cups, tablespoons, or mL are converted to grams, ounces, pounds, or the reverse.
+- Density used matters only when cups, tablespoons, fluid ounces, mL, or liters are converted to grams, ounces, pounds, or the reverse.

 Common mistakes to avoid